-In connection with the Corporate Conversion Transactions, BGC Group, Inc. is expected to assume our Equity Plan, which is expected to be amended and restated to increase the number of shares of Class A common stock reserved for the grant of awards thereunder, to make certain other additional changes in connection with the Corporate Conversion Transactions, and to change the name of the Equity Plan to the "BGC Group, Inc. Long Term Incentive Plan".
-It is also expected that, in connection with the Corporate Conversion Transactions, BGC Group, Inc. will assume our Incentive Plan, as appropriately amended and restated, and renamed the "BGC Group, Inc. Incentive Bonus Compensation Plan."
+In connection with the Corporate Conversion Transactions, BGC Group is expected to assume our Equity Plan, which is expected to be amended and restated to increase the number of shares of Class A common stock reserved for the grant of awards thereunder, to make certain other additional changes in connection with the Corporate Conversion Transactions, and to change the name of the Equity Plan to the "BGC Group, Inc. Long Term Incentive Plan" (the "BGC Group Plan").
+All equity-based partnership and cash incentive awards that are then-outstanding under the Equity Plan and the Participation Plan are expected to be converted into cash, restricted stock and/or RSUs of BGC Group under the BGC Group Plan, with terms and conditions as set forth in the Corporate Conversion Agreement.
+It is also expected that, in connection with the Corporate Conversion Transactions, BGC Group will assume our Incentive Plan, as appropriately amended and restated, and renamed the "BGC Group Incentive Bonus Compensation Plan."
 There will no longer be any need for our Participation Plan following the Corporate Conversion Transactions.

 The Corporate Conversion Agreement has been approved by our Board of Directors, at the recommendation of the independent Audit Committee and the independent Compensation Committee of the Board of Directors, sitting jointly (the "Joint Committee").
 The Joint Committee has been advised by independent financial and legal advisors selected by the Joint Committee.
 Houlihan Lokey, Inc., as financial advisor, has provided a fairness opinion to the Joint Committee.
-Following the closing of the Corporate Conversion, it is expected that BGC Group, Inc. will assume our employment agreements, change of control agreements, retention agreements, and other arrangements, with such modifications thereto as are necessary to reflect the Corporate Conversion.
-Additional information with respect to these legacy agreements will be set forth in future filings.